DevTriadTechs/uirepo/GUIDLINES.md

 ## What to Create

-To create a design for a UI Element you have to create a html file, a css file and add the metadata in the ui-elements.json file.
+- To create a design for a UI Element you have to create a html file, a css  file and add the metadata in the ui-elements.json file.
+- Write the HTML file without &lt;html&gt;,&lt;head&gt;,&lt;body&gt; tags

 ## Where to Create